 Stakeholder engagement is a critical process that helps companies understand their key environmental and social impacts and identify sustainability risks and opportunities.
 For more than 25 years, Ceres has been a pioneer in stakeholder engagement—bringing companies together with investors, environmental and social issue experts, public interest organizations and other stakeholders in face-to-face dialogues to find smart business solutions to today’s biggest sustainability challenges.

 Drawing upon the breadth and depth of our 130-member Ceres Coalition—which includes such groups as the Union of Concerned Scientists, California Public Employees Retirement System (CalPERS), Oxfam America, Interfaith Center on Corporate Responsibility, Natural Resources Defense Council and AFL-CIO—the Ceres stakeholder engagement model features diverse teams of credible, external stakeholders that provide ongoing input to companies on strategy, disclosure and bottom-line performance.

 "To address the tough environmental and social issues facing global corporations today, we need to hear from a diverse group of stakeholders who challenge us to innovate and operate in a sustainable manner.
 No one has access to such a vast network of valuable, independent input as Ceres."

 Ceres dialogues are a venue for stakeholders to provide candid and constructive feedback about a company’s performance related to:

 - Strategies and targets for addressing sustainability challenges

-- New sustainability initiatives and projects
+- New sustainability initiatives, projects, and policies

 Ceres’ stakeholder engagements are confidential, collaborative and solution-oriented.
 Ceres is an active participant in these dialogues, and along with other stakeholders, offers honest and constructive feedback.